EU Framework for National Roma Integration Strategies up to 2020

 The EU Framework for National Roma integration strategies centred around four key areas: education, employment, healthcare and housing.

-The aim of the midterm evaluation is to assess the implementation and the achievements of the EU Framework for National Roma Integration Strategies (NRIS) between 2011 and 2017
+The aim of the 2018 midterm evaluation was to assess the implementation and the achievements of the EU Framework for National Roma Integration Strategies (NRIS) between 2011 and 2017.

-The Commission produces annual reports (until 2020), using information from each country, as well as from NGOs, international organisations and the EU Fundamental Rights Agency.
+The Commission produced annual reports (until 2020), using information from each country, as well as from civil society, international organisations and the EU Fundamental Rights Agency.

-The 2019 report is the last report under the EU framework up to 2020 focusing on the implementation of Roma inclusion measures in the Member States.
+The 2019 report was the last report under the EU framework up to 2020 focusing on the implementation of Roma integration measures in the Member States.

-The 2018 Communication is based on the results of an in-depth evaluation of the relevance, effectiveness, coherence, efficiency and the EU added value of the EU Framework for National Roma Integration Strategies up to 2020.
+The 2018 Communication was based on the results of an in-depth mid-term evaluation of the relevance, effectiveness, coherence, efficiency and the EU added value of the EU framework for National Roma Integration Strategies up to 2020.

-The 2017 midterm review takes stock of the progress since the launch of the EU framework.
-It also identifies key priorities for Member States to address and ways to strengthen the EU Framework.
+The 2017 midterm review took stock of the progress since the launch of the EU framework.
+It also identified key priorities for Member States to address and ways to strengthen the EU framework.

-The 2016 Communication assesses progress on the EU Framework.
-It also reviews, for the first time, Roma integration measures put in place in response to the Council recommendation.
+The 2016 Communication assessed progress on the EU framework.
+It also reviewed, for the first time, Roma integration measures put in place in response to the Council recommendation.

-The 2015 Communication focuses on structural improvements and recommends aligning (revised) national Roma integration strategies with EU funding instruments.
+The 2015 Communication focused on structural improvements and recommends aligning (revised) national Roma integration strategies with EU funding instruments.

-The 2014 report looks at progress in all key areas.
+The 2014 report looked at progress in all key areas.